-- 13. Implement policy changes to design requirements that improve pedestrian system and encourage walkability, i.e., minimum sidewalk widths of 6 feet with 3 foot buffer for higher density residential areas, 10 feet for downtown and in locations designated for transit oriented development. - 14.
-Require sidewalks to be placed at outside limits of right-of-way, etc. Allow midblock crosswalks with required safety features at locations with high pedestrian demand along roadways with high traffic volumes and long crossing distances. - 15.
-Promote pedestrian activity by prioritizing the completion of the pedestrian network that serves major activity centers, transit stops, etc.
+- 12. Implement policy changes to design requirements that improve pedestrian system and encourage walkability, i.e., minimum sidewalk widths of 6 to 8 feet with 6 foot buffer on main arterials for higher density residential areas, 10 feet for downtown and in locations designated for transit oriented development. - 13.
+Allow midblock crosswalks with required safety features at locations with high pedestrian demand along roadways with high traffic volumes and long crossing distances. - 14.
+Promote pedestrian activity by prioritizing the completion of the pedestrian network that serves major activity centers, transit stops, etc. - 15.
+To reduce speeding and enhance pedestrian safety, install more traffic calming measures where appropriate throughout the City such as smaller curb radii and curb extensions that meet emergency vehicle standards. - 16.
+Establish pedestrian count program at high pedestrian crash and high pedestrian volume locations. - 17.
+Minimize and consolidate driveways where possible or through future redevelopment to create a safer and more comfortable environment by eliminating conflict points between people driving and people walking and biking.